 When video games became popular, or when enough of the balls were lost making the game unplayable, the pachinko machines were put into storage and forgotten.
 On any given day there are about 300 to 400 for sale on craigslist/eBay in the US, so they typically aren’t rare.
 Generally, most are about $20 to $100, some of the rarer or more desirable ones can go for over a $1,000.00.
 The key words here are “Rare” and/or “Desirable.”
 The price all depends on many factors that can influence how much you can get if you want to sell your pachinko machine or how much you should pay if you are looking to purchase a pachinko machine.

-Machines manufactured in the 1940’s are rare and hard to find.
+Machines manufactured in the 1940’s are rare and very hard to find.

 Machines manufactured in the 1950’s are not as rare, but still hard to find.